soedinglab/transannot/README.md

 ### Modules

 * `assemble`            It assembles raw sequencing reads to large genomic fragments (contigs)
-* `annotate`            It finds homologs for assembled contigs in the custom defined protein seqeunce database (default UniProtKB) using _reciprocal-best hits_ (rbh module) search from MMseqs2 suite
+* `annotate`            It finds homologs for assembled contigs in the custom defined protein seqeunce database (default UniProtKB) using reciprocal-best hits (rbh module) search from MMseqs2 suite if taxonomy ID `--taxid` is provided, or MMseqs2 search if no taxonomy ID is supplied.
+After runing the search Gene Ontology ID will be obtained from UniProt.
+* `annotateprofiles`    It ...
 * `contamination`       It checks contaminated contigs using _easy-taxonomy_ module from MMseqs2 suite.
 This approach uses taxonomy assignments of every contig to identify contamination
 * `createdb`            It creates a database from the sequence space (obtained from `downloaddb` module) in a required format for MMseqs2 rbh module
 * `downloaddb`          It downloads the user defined database that serves as a search space for homology detection